 Log in with any valid Aalto account.
 Our environment may be used for light computing and programming by anyone.

 Your persistent storage has a quota of 1GB.
 Your data belongs to you, may be accessed from outside, and currently is planned to last no more than one year from last login.
-(TODO: in the future, the user directories will be mounted on other Aalto computers).
-You are limited to several CPUs and 512MB memory.
+You are limited to several CPUs and 1GB memory.

 There are some general use computing environments.
 You will began with